Why is this important?

 Who can choose a child’s name depends on whether one or both parents have parental responsibilities and rights towards the child.

 If only the mother has parental responsibilities and rights towards the child then only she has the right to choose the child’s names.
 She can call the child whatever she wishes.
-This means that in an opposite sex couple, the mother can give the child the father’s surname if she chooses.
+This means that in an opposite sex couple, the mother can give the child the father’s surname if she chooses even if they are not married.
+Choosing the father's name for the child is not the same as registering him as the father of the child.

 Naming the father on a birth certificate

-If the parents are married both have to have their names registered.
+If the natural parents are married both have to have their names registered.

-If the parents are not married the following points are important:-
+If the natural parents are not married the following points are important:-

-- the father cannot register his name unless the mother agrees
+- the natural father cannot register his name unless the mother agrees

 From 4 May 2006, an unmarried father who jointly registers the birth of his child with the child’s mother will automatically acquire full parental responsibilities and rights towards the child and he will share these with the child’s mother.
 An unmarried father who jointly registered the birth of his child before that date will not suddenly acquire these rights.
 He would have to enter into a parental responsibilities agreement with the child’s mother or go to court to acquire these rights and responsibilities.